 All families are encouraged to apply for Tuition Assistance.
 Awards are given based on financial need taking into consideration all sources of income, expenses, debts and assets.

-Recent tax returns with all schedules, W-2s and/or 1099s must be submitted to Smart Aid as part of the tuition assistance process.
-Smart Aid or Geffen Academy may request additional documents or information.
+Recent tax returns with all schedules, W-2s and/or 1099s must be submitted to Clarity as part of the tuition assistance process.
+Clarity or Geffen Academy at UCLA may request additional documents or information.

 In the case of divorced or separated parents, both parents must submit financial information on the Smart Aid application.
 That can be done on one application or separate applications.
 Both parents must submit tax forms, W-2 or 1099 forms and paystubs to Smart Aid.
 If one parent has no contact with the family, the custodial parent should submit third-party verification explaining the situation, i.e. by clergy, school administrator, or other individual with knowledge of the situation.